-The topics discussed includes ,usingfaculty,C
+University police officers participate in seminars and workshops available to all students, faculty, and staff on a regular basis.
+The Chief, or his designated representative, gives a crime awareness-safety security presentation at the beginning of each semester to all residence hall members as well as during student, parent, and new employee orientations.
+The topics discussed includes General Crime Prevention, Identify Your Property, Rape Awareness, and Sexual Assault.
+Information concerning safety and security is regularly provided to students, faculty, and staff using seminars and workshops; crime alert bulletins; crime prevention posters and brochures; KGRM, the University radio station; and the Gramblinite, the student weekly newspaper.

+Proper lighting and building security are major factors in determining crime on campus.
+The University Facilities Director maintains the University buildings and grounds with a concern for safety and security.
+The Chief of Police, or his representative, inspects campus facilities regularly, authorizes repairs as quickly as possible affecting safety and security, and responds to reports of potential safety and security hazards, such as broken locks and windows.
+The University Police Department assists Facilities personnel by reporting potential safety and security hazards on a regular basis.
+Students, faculty, and staff may also report any safety and security hazards.

+C. Relations with Other Law Enforcement Agencies:

-all our area law enforcement partners including the Louisiana State Police, Department of Homeland Security, , ,or planned special event D
+The Police Department at the Grambling State University enjoys an excellent working relationship with all our area law enforcement partners including the Louisiana State Police, Department of Homeland Security, Grambling City Police Department, Grambling City Fire Department, Lincoln Parish Sheriff’s Department, Lincoln Parish Marshal’s Office, Ruston Police Department, Jonesboro Police Department, Arcadia Police Department, and Bienville Police Department.
+Personnel and resources are provided by these law enforcement agencies whenever an incident or planned special event occurs that exceeds the capabilities of Grambling State University.

+D. Crime Statistics:

-AofofThe Annual Crime and Fire Report (ACFR) is updated twice a year and placed on the University’s website for public consumption.
+The University Police Department submits a monthly Uniform Crime Report to the Louisiana Commission on Law Enforcement who in turn reports the statistics to the Federal Bureau of Investigation (FBI), Department of Justice, and Washington, D.C.
+Additionally, a monthly report is submitted to the University of Louisiana System Board of Supervisors.
+The Annual Crime and Fire Report (ACFR) is updated twice a year and placed on the University’s website for public consumption.
 You may click here to view the ACFR.
 Students are encouraged to discuss any questions or concerns regarding the ACFR or other safety related issues with the Chief of Police or his designee.

+Office of Student Engagement and Leadership (SEAL)

+Favrot Student Union

+318-274-3334

+favorsc@gram.edu

 INTRODUCTION

 Office of Student Engagement and Leadership (SEAL) is the coordinating unit for all organizations at GSU.
 There are varieties of organizations from which to choose that will suit the needs of most students.
 Through the years, students have learned about civic responsibility and activism through their involvement in student organizations.
 Therefore, students are strongly encouraged to use this resource to get involved and make a difference in the lives of others whether at the University, the local community or beyond.
 Additional information regarding student organizations may be obtained from the SEAL office or by reading the Student Handbook.
 The student organization office is located in the Favrot Student Union, Office # 218.
 The office telephone number is (318) 274-3334.
 Organizations eligible to register at GSU include departmental, professional, honors, leadership organizations, special interest groups (political, religious, athletic, etc.) and social fraternities and sororities.